 Additional information on the SC4/2V dry shipper used by the MMRRC at UC Davis can be found at: http://files.chartindustries.com/CryoShipper-ML-AI0021-A-3b.pdf.
 Dry shippers are quality controlled on a regular basis by MMRRC at UC Davis staff.
 A dry shipper in proper working order will remain charged for at least 7 days, allowing for plenty of time for customs clearance or other delays, if any.

 Where can I find the protocols used for cryo-preservation and thawing?

 For cryo-preservation and thawing of embryos in plastic semen straws with propylene glycol, use the Mouse Embryo Cryopreservation protocol.
-Nearly all of the MMRRC at UC Davis frozen embryos which are shipped out use this protocol.
+Nearly all of the MMRRC frozen embryos shipped out using this protocol at UC Davis.

 For IVF using cryo-preserved mouse sperm, use the IVF Protocol.

 How many embryos or sperm will I receive for my order?

 One aliquot of embryos will contain 40-50 embryos in one or two straws.
 An aliquot has sufficient embryos to transfer to at least two recipients.